Introduction-to-Computer-Engineering/final-project-assignment-7-week-12-BaoHuynh389/README.md

 The file [criteria.md](criteria.md) contains the criteria for passing.

 # Part 1: Original LEDs
+- short writeup: The original program fades one led to another.
+Instead of a regular fade, the program waits until an led is fading at half light, then it starts lighting up the new led.
+The following link has the video of the origial program.
-Follow the instructions in the SparkFun [micro:bit breakout board hookup guide](https://learn.sparkfun.com/tutorials/microbit-breakout-board-hookup-guide).
-Build the circuit, using 3 LEDs of different colors.
+- Build the circuit, using 3 LEDs of different colors.
 Remember the proper orientation of the LEDs (long leg toward higher voltage).
 Commit the JavaScript file to your assignment repository, calling it `original-guide.js`.
 Build the circuit and take a short video of its operation.
-Do a short writeup in [README.md](README.md) and include a link to the video.

 - code link : [original-guide.js](original-guide.js)
 - video link: https://imgur.com/gallery/QBG1kEb